 A Systematic Process for Fast, Enjoyable, & Results-Driven Meetings

-(The First of Four Best Project Management Practices)
+(The First in our Series on Project Management Best Practices)

 Meetings can be the bane of your project.